UPDATE 12/7/16: Added a note on Mythic+ dungeons in the fifth section.

 - Completing a Mythic dungeon will reward a Keystone

-- This Keystone can then be used to turn a Mythic dungeon into a "Mythic Level 2" dungeon.
+- This Keystone can then be used to turn a Mythic dungeon into a "Mythic Level 2" or higher Mythic+ dungeon.

 - Completing a Mythic Level 2 dungeon within the given time-frame will award a keystone that unlocks Mythic Level 3 dungeon, and so on all the way up to Mythic Level 15.

-- Every Mythic+ dungeon awards loot at the end, and completing a Mythic+ within the time limit will award a bonus cache once per week (located in your class hall).
+- Every Mythic+ dungeon awards a chest at the end, and completing any Mythic+ (regardless of if you make the timer) will award a bonus cache once per week (located in your class hall).

-In other words, Mythic+ dungeons are another source of legendaries, but likely the least efficient.
+In other words, Mythic+ dungeons are another source of legendaries, but their efficiency level will vary from player to player.
 Not only do you have to have a premade group with a Keystone, but you're also limited in the amount of loot you'll earn in total.
-Oh, and the content is hard.
-Like, really hard.
+Technically, you can run Mythic+ dungeons as many times as you want, but unless you continually rotate whom you're running with, you'll eventually hit a difficulty ceiling.

 There are still several activities in the game that either don't reward legendaries or have yet to be confirmed as sources.
 If any are added, we'll be sure to update this list.
 In the meantime, though, the above options should keep you pretty busy!